-c) The proposals fail to take into consideration, nor comply with, the requirement of Supplementary Guidance 3 - Development Management, Placemaking & Design, section 4.7 that two storey extensions should "be set back 1.0m from the front elevation" as the proposal is for the extension at first floor level to be brought forward above the existing garage.
+c) The proposals fail to take into consideration, nor comply with, the requirement of Supplementary Guidance 3 - Development Management, Placemaking and Design, section 4.7 that two storey extensions should "be set back 1.0m from the front elevation" as the proposal is for the extension at first floor level to be brought forward above the existing garage.

-Response: The section of Policy DM2 which the objector refers to is guidance rather than mandatory and is not necessarily appropriate for every two storey side extension.
-In general, the aim of the guidance is to prevent a 'terrace' affect when there are two storey houses with side extensions all next to each other.
-However, this is not physically possible in Castle Wynd as there are alternating two storey houses and bungalows.
+Response: The section of Policy DM2 which the objector refers to, is guidance, rather than mandatory.
+It seeks to encourage good design, but is not necessarily appropriate, for every two storey side extension.
+In general, the aim of the guidance is to prevent a 'terrace' effect when there are two storey houses with side extensions all next to each other.
+However, this is unlikely to occur in Castle Wynd as there are alternating two storey houses and bungalows.
 In this instance, the proposal is also for an upper storey extension opposed to a full new two storey side extension and, as such, the footprint of the ground floor is existing and, therefore, cannot be set back.
-The Planning Service could have asked for the upper storey to be set back with a dropped ridge, however, it was not considered that there was any need to alter the proposal or that doing so would significantly benefit neighbouring properties.
-Additionally, there are a number of examples of two storey side extensions within the street which do not have dropped ridges and two other houses which have also built forward over the existing garage.
+The Planning Service could have asked for the upper storey to be set back with a dropped ridge, however, it was not considered that there was any need to alter the proposal or that doing so would significantly benefit neighbouring properties in terms of impact.
+Additionally, there are a number of examples of two storey side extensions within the street which do not have dropped ridges and three other houses which have also built forward over the existing garage.